First Galactic Era-Event in the Library of Sankt Gallus

 This is the other table with 4 players:

-Here we had the Galactic Confederation, the Mantids, the Annunaki and the Nordic Humanoids.
+Here we had the Galactic Confederation, the Mantids, the Annunaki and the Plejars.
 They were playing the “Galactic Migrations” story.
 They had the galactic goal of “Legacy”, which gives 10 points per star with a permanent relic, in the center sector.
 All players except the Mantids started on the light (STO) side.

 This is the 5-player table: